Localization strategy

 Since game localization can improve the game adoption by local players, it often brings an increase in revenue and in the number of long-term customers.
 However, it can become a complicated process with many stakeholders involved.

 To make the process a success, it’s essential to take localization into consideration as early as possible and ensure direct and quick communication between everyone involved.
-In that regard, relying on modern localization technology, like the Phrase Localization Suite, can help you make the most of game localization in the long run.
+In that regard, relying on modern localization technology, like the Phrase Localization Platform, can help you make the most of game localization in the long run.

 Speak with an expert

 Want to learn how our solutions can help you unlock global opportunity?
-We’d be happy to show you around the Phrase Localization Suite and answer any questions you may have.
+We’d be happy to show you around the Phrase Localization Platform and answer any questions you may have.

 Book a call